Mackan2023/Literbox-of-Fenix/README.md

 <p> Hey, I have an idea, if you like to "bug" with, well, go head.<br>
     I'm totally new to programming/electrical/ect, I'm no one.<br>
     I will need a lot of help if you are interested in helping me? you are welcome to help.<br>
-    I have no idea what I'm doing here or what is what but I have an idea that I really like to do.<br>
+    I have no idea what I'm doing here or what is what but I have an idea that I really like to do.

 <p>It is a self-cleaning litter box for cats, <a href="https://github.com/Mackan2023/Literbox-of-Fenix/doc/">Literbox-of-Fenix</a>.</p>

 <p>It should be fun to do something I'm not good at :)<br>
 About me: I'm not an electrician/programmer/etc. Sometimes it's hard to understand.</p>
 <ul>
     <li>2, stepper motor (more info coming)</li>
     <li>1, stepper motor driver